thomasWeise/dataTransformeR/README.md

 ## Introduction

-When we want to fit models to data, we often do not want to use the raw data as-is.
+When we fit models to data, we often do not want to use the raw data as-is.
 Instead, we usually want to fit models to normalized or log-scaled versions of the data.
+If all data elements are in `[0,1]`, this makes it easier to pick initial parameter values for models.
+If there are exponential relationships present in data sets, we may want to get rid of them by log-scaling the data.
 This means that, after the models have been fitted, we need to transform the model back by applying the inverse of the data transformation to the model.

 This package uses our [functionComposeR](http://www.github.com/thomasWeise/functionComposeR) package to construct and apply such bijective transformations.
-The core of this package are the `Transformation` and `TransformedData` S4 classes.
+The core of this package are the `Transformation` and `TransformedData` S4 classes and the routines to construct instances of them.

 `Transformation` allows us to specify a bijection, i.e., `foward` and `backward` function for which `backward(forward(x)) = x` holds (at least within the prescribed